vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * Icebergs can be entered or carried into auctions if the underlying TIF is supported.

-* Icebergs can trade in the auction uncrossing up to their current `displayed quantity` as for any other transaction that would cause a trade with an iceberg order.
+* Icebergs can trade in the auction uncrossing up to their full `remaining` amount as for any other transaction that would cause a trade with an iceberg order.
+If the remainders of multiple icebergs sit at the same price and are not fully used up, the traded volume should be split between them pro-rata by their total total size.
+Any integer remainder should be allocated to the iceberg with the highest time priority.

 * Icebergs are refreshed after an auction uncrossing if they traded to below their `minimum peak size`, according to the same rules as for normal execution.